wellcomecollection/storage-service/docs/explanations/compression-formats.md

 -   Our digitised bags are mostly made up of a small number of medium-sized images.
     (Typically a few hundred files per bag, each 5–10MB.)
-    It's useful to be able to address these images individually, both programatically and for humans browsing our S3 buckets by hand.
+    It's useful to be able to address these images individually, both programatically and for humans browsing our S3 buckets.
 -   It removes a layer of obfusaction in the file layout.
     You can list all the files to see what's in the storage service, rather than opening a bunch of archives.